kimsuazo/DeepLearningStuff/README.md

 # DeepLearningStuff

-There is some Deep Learning Stuff that works and can help sometimes taking pieces of code
+This is some Deep Learning Stuff that works and can help sometimes taking pieces of code